A Sexier Retirement: 10 Exotic, Affordable Retiree Havens

 Live for $800 a month surrounded by the art and culture of Buenos Aires, with “over 300 theaters, 100-plus art galleries, at least 70 museums, and hundreds of all-night bookstores“, or live for even less out in the countryside.
 Either way, you stand to benefit from Argentina’s recovery from the recession.
 There are lots of investment opportunities to be had as well, helping you to continue to earn income even with the workforce well behind you.

 There’s a nice article here with more information, including notes on the varied and fascinating neighborhoods of Buenos Aires.

 I’m not as certain about Malaysia as a retirement destination, but with a 5-year unlimited-entry-and-exit visa, I am certain it’s at least worth checking out further.
 I would want better assurance of the standard of living and healthcare, however, since I personally know several doctors who volunteered time there to help bring up their quality of medical care.
 Active city life and lots of water recreation like snorkeling and scuba diving are tempting, as is the average $850 rent found in Kuala Lumpur.

 In his article Malaysia: An Asian Retirement Paradise, Shannon Roxborough calls Malaysia “Asia’s best-kept secret for expatriates,” explaining:

-$600 average rent, rustic charm and rich agriculture greet the retiree in Ecuador.
-Again, there are jungles to explore, a fascinating culture and wonderful language to become familiar with.
+$600 average rent, rustic charm, and rich agriculture greet the retiree in Ecuador.
+Again, there are jungles to explore, fascinating culture and wonderful language to become familiar with.
 Gocurrency.com provides a tempting overview: